pbock/fahrplan/README.md

 Starts a full-text search for the given name and resolves with only the first matched station, or `null` if no station was found.

 Behaves like `station.find()`, but only resolves with the first match or `null`.
+(Note that the search is annoyingly tolerant and will try to return a result even for the silliest of queries.)

 Example:
 ```js